 V. Assessment of Transportation Needs and Gaps

-in an effort to better understand Athens County’s needs, the planning committee examined research and data, as well as solicited input from the community in an effort to gather information about needs and gaps in transportation services.
+Express survey in an effort to better understand Athens County’s needs, the planning committee examined research and data, as well as solicited input from the community in an effort to gather information about needs and gaps in transportation services.

 The demographic and socio-economic conditions of the study area are discussed in the Demographics Chapter of this plan.
 The following overview is an evaluation of the gaps in service based upon geographic data as well as from the perspective of the targeted populations, transportation providers, and the general public.